sswam/allemande/doc/guide.md

 - You can safely embed any HTML, including audio, video, embeds, canvas, SVG, CSS, and JavaScript.
 - The chat is displayed in a secure cross-domain iframe, so JavaScript in the chat is not very dangerous.

+## The Poke function

+When your message box is empty, the <i class="bi-send"></i> **Send** button changes into the <i class="bi-hand-index-thumb"></i> **Poke** button.

+You can press **Poke** to make the AIs continue the conversation among themselves, or get the next AI to respond if you don't have anything to add.

+In an empty chat room, you can press Poke to have an AI start the conversation.
+Only certain characters will do this.

 ## The conductor

+1. To bring a new character into the chat, use an @ mention: "Hey @Ally, how are you?"

-1. If you mention an AI's name with a capital letter, they will respond.
-Priority is given to names at the start of your message, or at the end after a comma: "hey Ally, how are you?" invokes Ally, and "I like Ally, Barbie" invokes Barbie
+2. If you mention an AI's name with a capital letter, and they are already in the chat, they will respond.
+Priority is given to names at the start of your message, or at the end after a comma: "hey Ally, what did you do on the weekend?" invokes Ally, and "I like Ally, Barbie" invokes Barbie

-2. If you don't mention anyone's name, the last other person in the chat will repond.
+3. If you don't mention anyone's name, the last other person in the chat is expected to respond.
+If that was yourself, or another human, no AI will respond.

-3. If you poke the chat, an AI mentioned in the last message, or the previous AI, will respond.
+4. If you poke the chat, an AI mentioned in the last message, or the previous AI, will respond.

 5. You can mention an AI in lower-case to avoid triggering them to respond: hey, Barbie... do you like ally?